databricks/spark-training/strata_2013/index.md

 ---
 layout: global
-title: Strata 2013 Big Data Crashcourse
+title: AMP Camp Two - Big Data Bootcamp Strata 2013
 ---
-# Introduction to Strata 2013 Big Data Crashcourse
+# Introduction

-Welcome to the hands-on tutorial in our Strata 2013 one-day Crashcourse on Big Data.
+Welcome to the hands-on tutorial in our Strata 2013 one-day AMP Camp Bootcamp on Big Data.
 In addition to the amazing O'Reilly Strata folks, this event has been organized by Professors and PhD students in the UC Berkeley AMPLab.

 This tutorial consists of a series of exercises that will have you working directly with components of our open-source software stack, called the Berkeley Data Analytics Stack (BDAS), that have been released and are ready to use.